reawwad/reawwad.github.io/index.md

   >   * Participated in the software design and development of an IBM internal project: Translation planning and management system             (TPMS) using JAVA.
 #### TECHNICAL SKILLS
 > * Working experience in c#, c# asyn programming, JAVA, Powershell script
-> * Working experience in Sql, Kusto ql.
+> * Working experience in Sql, Kql.
 #### DESIGN AND ANALYSIS SKILLS
 > * Working experience in extracting system and users requirements.
 > * Working experience in analytical skills in building object-oriented design.